just-another-downer/landgrid-support/_articles/parcel-data-faq.md

 [https://www.planning.org/lbcs/standards/activity/](https://www.planning.org/lbcs/standards/activity/)

-- Huge structural change: convert `lbcs` columns to plain text so they can include both the code and a brief description

 This means users won't have to cross-reference a code on the Landgrid site with the code index on the LBCS site Also means the common "0000" function code isn't formatted as "0"
 Alternately: add columns like "lbcs_activitydesc" and "lbcs_functiondesc"